-Idaho won’t recognize record bighorn sheep but hunting group does
+State refuses to recognize bighorn as biggest ever for Idaho

 Sublett said he has used the treaty rights to hunt bighorns in Hells Canyon and some neighboring areas since the mid-1970s.
 He said he has killed 10 bighorns and that nine of them rank as trophies by scoring more than 180 points in Boone and Crockett scoring.

-Nontribal hunters in Idaho face long odds of winning a tag to hunt Rocky Mountain bighorns or California bighorns, the other species in the state.
-Nontribal hunters can kill one of each in their lifetimes.
+Non-tribal hunters in Idaho face long odds of winning a tag to hunt Rocky Mountain bighorns or California bighorns, the other species in the state.
+Non-tribal hunters can kill one of each in their lifetimes.

 Bighorn poachers in Idaho face stiff penalties.
-In 2016, Paul Cortez, of Nampa, received a fine of $10,000, 30 days in jail and a lifetime hunting ban for killing a trophy bighorn sheep along the Salmon River in Idaho.
+In 2016, Paul Cortez of Nampa received a fine of $10,000, 30 days in jail and a lifetime hunting ban for killing a trophy bighorn sheep along the Salmon River in Idaho.

 Sublett said there was a lot of publicity about his bighorn ram before he killed it, including speculation it might be a potential trophy for Idaho’s annual bighorn ram auction tag that could sell for hundreds of thousands of dollars.
 But that ended after Sublett, 62, killed the ram.

-Note: This story has been corrected to say non-tribal hunters can kill one Rocky Mountain bighorn and one California bighorn in Idaho in a lifetime instead of only one bighorn in a lifetime.